 So we're going to follow suit with a slight spin and look at some classic stories starring Diana of Themyscira by all-star creative teams (including a healthy portion of George Perez) in our look at the best Wonder Woman stories of all time.

 10. 'For a Thousand Years,' Action Comics #761 (2000)

 I know, I know.
-Action Comics #761 (collected in Superman: The City of Tomorrow Vol. 1) isn't a Wonder Woman story per se but if having her and Superman team up with Thor to defend Asgard from a demon invasion doesn't get your blood pumping, I'm worried for you.
+Action Comics #761 (collected in Superman: The City of Tomorrow Vol. 1) isn't a Wonder Woman story per se, but if having her and Superman team up with Thor to defend Asgard from a demon invasion doesn't get your blood pumping, I'm worried for you.

-While the action and setting are great, the story is really about friendship and how Superman and Wonder Woman coexist as friends despite his relationship with Lois Lane.
-While Lois does fall prey to a little bit of jealousy, Diana never does - despite living with Clark in Asgard for a thousand years.
+While the action and setting are great, the story by Joe Kelly is really about friendship and how Superman and Wonder Woman coexist as platonic friends for (wait for it ...) one thousand years out of respect to his relationship with Lois Lane.
+While Lois does fall prey to a little bit of jealousy, Diana never does - despite living with Clark in Asgard for a millennium.

 Sealing the deal, artist German Garcia delivers an epic sense of scale despite the much more intimate focus of the story.

 9. JLA: A League of One (2002)

 Superhero teams can be really fun when writers know how to balance them.
 But all too often, one or two characters get the short end of the stick.
 That's certainly been true of Wonder Woman at different times in her Justice League tenure, but Christopher Moeller's JLA: A League of One one-shot seeks to remedy that a little bit.

 A prophecy proclaims that the Justice League will fall at the claws of an ancient dragon.
 To save the League, Diana decides that only one member of the team should be around to face the threat: Wonder Woman herself.